AweResume/Chersophyte.github.io/index.md

 Previously, I was a research intern working at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/" target="_blank">Microsoft Research Asia</a>, Machine Learning Group, and collaborated with <a href="https://sites.google.com/site/jiangbianhome/" target="_blank">Jiang Bian</a> and Jia Zhang.
 We built an end-to-end platform supporting various multi-agent scenarios and design a distributed reinforcement learning training system.
 Our platform will be open-sourced by Microsoft soon.

 <br />
 My research interests focus on, but not limited to Reinforcement Learning, Multi-Agent Interaction, Meta Learning, and Distributed Training System.
-I enjoy exploring theoretical understandings of reinforcement learning and approaches to solve agent or robot interaction problem in multi-agent systems.
-I am also interested in distributed machine learning system.
+I enjoy exploring theoretical understandings of sequential decision making problem and approaches to solve agent or robot interaction problem.
+I am also interested in machine learning system.

 <br />